opulo-inc/lumenpnp/README.md

 - Silk/Mask: White/Matte Black

 ### 3D Printing
 During development of the Index, all parts were printed in PLA.
 A few parts in particular require quite a high strength if being printed.
-Of course, every printer runs a bit different, and these are just guidelines to illustrate the necessary strength difference between different parts.

-#### Default Settings
-- 3 shells
-- 20% infill
-- 5 Top/Bottom layers

-#### Gantry Part Settings
-- 4 shells
-- 30% infill
-- 5 Top/Bottom layers
+Details of 3D printer/slicer settings can be found [here](https://docs.indexmachines.io/docs/reference/print-settings/).

+Images of the various 3D printed parts are [here](https://docs.indexmachines.io/docs/reference/fdm/).